 Bhavna Vasudeva believes in her community.
-In her 10 years as a licensed Realtor with a wide range of experience in both the public and private sectors, there’s one thing she’s discovered that always holds true: The client comes first.
+As a licensed Realtor with a wide range of experience in both the public and private sectors, there’s one thing she’s discovered that always holds true: The client comes first.

 “People are not numbers to me.
 I’m not trying to do high-volume sales,” she said.
 “My goal as a Realtor is to do what is best for my clients, which fosters long-term relationships.
 I have a passion for real estate and I know how to put my clients first.”